petermgrund/HUN/_about/ingibjörg-hallgrímsdóttir.md

   cutline: 1984 portrait during her tenure as Mayor of Hverhöfn
 ---

 **Ingibjörg Hallgrímsdóttir** (3 April, 1938 – 12 September, 2022) was a Hverlandic politician and lawyer who served as President of Hverland from 2009 to 2015.
-Politically unaffiliated at the time of her election, Ingibjörg was a consensus candidate supported by all of Hverland's major parties against the Social Democratic Party.
-She became the first woman to serve as President of Hverland.
-She passed away on September 12, 2022, leaving behind a legacy of social reform.
+She was the first woman to serve as President of Hverland.
+She passed away on September 12, 2022.

 ### Early life and education
 Ingibjörg Hallgrímsdóttir was born on April 6, 1938, in [[Egilsstaðir]], a small fishing village in Hverland.
 She is the youngest of four children.
 Her father was a shipwright, and her mother worked as a folklore historian with a specialization in Hverlandic maritime legends.